How do I know if The Reading Clinic is the right program for my child?

 A typical lesson format is as follows:

 We can arrange affordable monthly payments over time to make it easier on families.
-Helping your child to become competent in core reading, math, & writing skills is a crucial investment in their future.
+Helping your child to become competent in core reading, math and writing skills is a crucial investment in their future.

-Unlike other tutoring centres, all of our therapists have undertaken training in an Orton Gillingham based, Multi-Sensory Structured Language (MSSL) instruction and are specialists in remediating dyslexia and other reading problems.
-So too, we are committed to an intensive remediation approach of five days a week instruction (where desired) in order the maximize the fastest gains for struggling readers.
-This involves 55 minutes of one to one interaction where your child repeatedly hears, speaks, reads, spells and has sounds modelled for him.
-Our therapists have logged thousands of hours of individualized instruction, and are committed to treating the whole child with care, creativity, and respect.
+Unlike other tutoring centres all of our Therapists have undertaken training in an Orton-Gillingham based, Multi-Sensory Structured Language, (MSSL) instruction and are Specialists in remediating Dyslexia and other reading problems.
+We are committed to an Intensive Remediation Approach of five days a week of instruction, (where desired) in order the maximize the fastest gains for struggling readers.
+This involves 55 minutes of one-to-one interaction where your child repeatedly hears, speaks, reads, spells and has sounds modeled for them.
+Our therapists have logged thousands of hours of individualized instruction and are committed to treating the whole child with care, creativity and respect.